vklap/go_ddd/README.md

 Imagine a simple background job for changing a user's email :email: that consists of:

-1. The main flow: modify the user's email, and persisting it in the database.
+1. The main flow: modify the user's email, and persist it in the database.
-2. A side effect flows: sending the user a notification email about the above modification.
+2. A side effect flow: send the user a notification email about the above modification.

 Applying DDD in the code consists of the following steps:
 - **Step 1**: `Domain Modeling` of the `Commands`, `Events`, and `Entities`